-The objectives of this deliverable partially address the objectives of WP3 described in the Grant Agreement, which we remind in the following:
+This deliverable partially addresses the objectives of WP3 described in the Grant Agreement, which we remind in the following:

 - Implement tools to provide estimations (from the market and the user perspective) of the value associated with individual users' data. - Design and implement a system, referred to as the trading engine, that integrates the data broker into the data market ecosystem allowing it to sell end-users' data to interested third parties.